 Leading the world to make social media a safer space

 The UK government wants to be a world leader in protecting the public from online harms.
-Our regulatory experts played a key role in enabling the UK government to make key decisions around the establishment of a new Online Harms Regulator.
+Our regulatory experts played a key role in enabling the UK government to make key decisions around the establishment of a new Online Safety Regulator.

 utilised our regulatory expertise to advise on whether the new regulator should be stand-alone or established within an existing regulator